 In 2010, Capital Normal University and UB celebrated a new milestone: The opening of a new Confucius Institute at UB that seeks to facilitate the teaching of Chinese language and culture at local schools in Western New York.

 Amrita University, UB’s partner in south India since 2006, is a leading private research university enrolling some 15,000 students on five campuses in three Indian states.

 Research collaborations between Amrita and UB faculty in engineering, computer science, the health sciences and social work are ongoing, with a new joint research center at Amrita serving as the locus of collaborations of social work faculty and students from both institutions.

-Amrita and UB have also partnered on a dual-degree program in Management of Information Technology Services on Amrita’s Bangalore campus, taught by faculty from both institutions.
+Amrita and UB have also partnered on a dual-degree program in Management Science: Business Analytics and Systems on Amrita’s Bangalore campus, taught by faculty from both institutions.
 A second UB-Amrita dual master’s program—in embedded systems—is in development.